Does thermal leptogenesis in a canonical seesaw rely on initial memory?: Dynamical Evolution of asymmetry in thermal leptogenesis

 Based on the discussion in section \ref{sec:washoutregimeana}, we concluded that at most one of the RHNs can be in a weak wash-out regime.
 This divides our analysis into four cases: (1) all three RHNs are in a strong washout regime, (2) $N_1$ is in a weak washout regime, (3) $N_2$ is in a weak washout regime, and (4) $N_3$ is in a weak washout regime.\\

-As discussed in the literature \cite{Fukugita:1986hr,PhysRevD.45.455,PhysRevD.46.5331,Flanz:1994yx,Davidson:2008bu,Buchmuller:2004nz, Barbieri:1999ma}, in type-1 seesaw framework, $N_1$ is the only d.o.f which is responsible for thermal leptogenesis.
-This is because, any asymmetry produced by $N_{2,3}$ is presumed to be washed out by the lepton number violating interactions of $N_1$.
-However, if $N_{2,3}$ is in the weak washout regime, then there is a possibility that the decay of $N_{2,3}$ can affect the $B-L$ asymmetry produced by $N_1$ alone.
+As discussed in the literature \cite{Fukugita:1986hr,PhysRevD.45.455,PhysRevD.46.5331,Flanz:1994yx,Davidson:2008bu,Buchmuller:2004nz, Barbieri:1999ma}, in the type-I seesaw framework, $N_1$ is the only d.o.f. which is responsible for thermal leptogenesis.
+This is because any asymmetry produced by $N_{2,3}$ is presumed to be washed out by the lepton number-violating interactions of $ N_1$.
+However, when we take projection effects into account ,we saw that the asymmetry produced by $N_{2,3}$ may not be washed out fully even if $N_1$ is in the strong washout regime.
 To capture this effect, we define the parameter $\delta$ as

-where, $N^1_{B-L}$ denotes the final $B-L$ asymmetry when only $N_1$ contribution to $B-L$ asymmetry is under consideration, and $N^{all}_{B-L}$ denotes the final $B-L$ asymmetry when all $N_1, N_2, N_3$ simultaneously contribute.
-From Eq.\ref{eq:delta}, $\delta\rightarrow0$ implies that solving the BEs \ref{eq:BE} considering only $N_1$ and considering all the RHNs are equivalent.
+where, $N^1_{B-L}$ denotes the final $B-L$ asymmetry when only $N_1$ contribution to $B-L$ asymmetry is under consideration, and $N^{{\rm all}}_{B-L}$ denotes the final $B-L$ asymmetry when all $N_1, N_2, N_3$ simultaneously contribute.
+From Eq.(\ref{eq:delta}), $\delta\rightarrow0$ implies that solving the density matrix equation \ref{eq:Densitymatrixeq} considering all the RHNs is equivalent to solving Eq.(\ref{eq:BE}) by considering only $N_1$ contribution.
 In other words, $\delta\rightarrow0$ implies $N_1$ is the only d.o.f, and one can neglect the contribution from $N_{2,3}$ safely.
-Any non-zero values of $\delta$ implies a memory effect on the final $B-L$ asymmetry.
-In this paper, we explore the parameter space by solving the BEs \ref{eq:BE} for $\delta\gtrsim 15\%$.
+Any non-zero values of $\delta$ imply a \textit{memory} effect on the final $B-L$ asymmetry.